mosip/documentation/docs/overview.md

 ![](_images/mosip-offerings.jpg)

 ## Building a national ID system using MOSIP
-National ID systems can leverage MOSIP as the base platform and configure, customize, extend it to build their systems just the way the need it.
-T
-The image below depicts how MOSIP can be visualized as a national ID platform.
+National ID systems can leverage MOSIP as the base platform and configure, customize, extend it to build systems just the way needed.
+The image below depicts how MOSIP provides the base layer to build a national ID platform.

 ![](_images/layers.png)